Scorpionfishes and Rockfishes: Family Scorpaenidae

 Identification: Typical bass-like shape with a very large mouth; the chin projects forward, and the upper jaw reaches or extends beyond the rear of the eye.
 Their coloring is olive-brown, pink or red.
 Small fish often have brown spots on the side.

-Size: Reaches 36 inches in length and 21 pounds in weight.
+Size: Reaches 38.6 inches in length and at least 21 pounds in weight.
 Most bocaccio caught from piers are small, juvenile fish only a few inches long—rarely over 10 inches in length.
 Larger fish migrate to deeper offshore water.
-The California record fish weighed 17 lb 8 oz and was caught at Point St. Georges Reef in 1987.
+The California record fish weighed 17 lb 8 oz and was caught at Point St. Georges Reef, Del Norte Co. in 1987.
+The diving record fish weighed 4 Lbs 9 oz and was taken at Carmel in 2017.

-Range: From Punta Blanca, Baja California to western Gulf of Alaska south of Shumagin Islands and Alaska peninsula.
-I have caught bocaccio at fourteen different piers: from the Newport and Balboa piers in the south to the Point Arena Pier in the north.
+Range: From Punta Blanca and Isla Cedros central Baja California, to the western Gulf of Alaska, south of Shumagin Islands and Alaska peninsula.
+Common from Bahia San Quentin, northern Baja California, to northern California.
+Uncommon in Oregon and Washington, common in British Columbia.
+I have caught bocaccio at 19 different piers, from the Newport and Balboa piers in the south to Citizens Dock at Crescent City in the north.

-Habitat: Adult bocaccio inhabit deep reef areas and can range to nearly 1,600 feet deep, although most are found between 165-825 feet.
+Habitat: Adult bocaccio typically inhabit deep reef areas and can range to nearly 1,558 feet deep, although most are found between 165-825 feet.
 Young bocaccio recruit to inshore areas and often are found in sandy, shallow-water areas around piers.

 Piers: Small, juvenile bocaccio were, for many years, one of the main attractions at Central Coast piers.
 Most summers would see tremendous numbers of the small fish move in and surround the piers from about mid-June until mid-August.
 In response, tremendous numbers of anglers, some small and some large, would also visit the piers.
 Using homemade multi-hook bait rigs, or the commercially bought Lucky Joe or Lucky Lura leaders, anglers would catch several “snappers” with each drop of their line.
 Little true sport was involved but bucket-loads of the small, tasty panfish were caught.
-Since the ‘80s the numbers have dropped dramatically and the limit is one fish with a ten-inch minimum length.
-Since one drop with a Lucky Lura/Sabiki (bait rig) leader will often produce 3-4 (or more) illegal (too small) bocaccio, it no longer makes any sense to fish for them.
+Since the ‘80s the numbers have dropped dramatically.
+Today’s limit is two fish with a ten-inch minimum length.
+Since one drop with a Lucky Lura/Sabiki bait rig leader will often produce 3-4 illegal (too many and too small) bocaccio, it no longer makes any sense to fish for them.
 Nevertheless, some years will still see quite a few (in fact, sometimes huge schools) of the endangered small fish at central coast piers, especially those between Avila Beach and Cayucos.
+The problem is not how to catch them but how to keep them off your hook when using small hooks for perch.

 Shoreline: Rarely taken by shore anglers.